Aditya0604/Stock_market_prediction_using_ARIMA_model/README.md

-# Stock Market Prediction using Arima Model
+# Stock Market Price Prediction

 The motive of the project was to understand and implement an ARIMA model(although I also implemented LSTM as well out of interest) to predict the stock market prices from previous data.